Mind-Body Connection

 Try the exercises on this page to calm your emotions.

-I highly recommend this newly published book (2022).
-It’s a fascinating read, incorporates the latest research on mind-body connection, and explains much about how stress, adverse experiences, and trauma impact our genetics (epigenetics) and health.
+They’re both fascinating reads, incorporating latest research on mind-body connection, and explains much about how stress, adverse experiences, and trauma impact our health and genetics.

 Additional recommendations: